chadandex/Misc/README.md

 When the submit button is pressed, the application should take you to a confirmation page that has all of the information that was entered, as well as a table of previous entries.

-This does not need to look pretty, but you can put some CSS styling on the page to make it look somewhat presentable.
+This does not need to look pretty, but may put some CSS styling on the page to make it look somewhat presentable.

-Once the code is completed, please upload it with setup instructions to GitHub or Bitbucket, and send us the link to the repository.